 The main entry into Rwanda is by Kigali international port.
 There are different airlines that fly into Kigali.

 From Kigali, the park can be accessed by road which is about 2 hours on a good road.
 However, in the park strictly you need 4 x 4 WD vehicles.
-We use 4 x 4 WD safari vehicles for all our clients.
+Thus we use 4 x 4 WD safari vehicles for all our clients.

 Helicopter flights to the park are also available for travellers who dread road transport.